Undergraduate Handbook

 College of Allied Health Science students will be held to the highest ethical standards, critical to building strong character required of healthcare professionals.
 To ensure alignment of this incentive, the CAHS has implemented mandatory reporting of suspected academic integrity violations and a “Two Strikes Policy” that supplements the UC Student Code of Conduct.

-• All students found to be guilty of an academic integrity violation are required to meet with the Associate Dean of Academic Affairs and scheduled by the student within 10 business days from the final decision of the college.
+- Students found to be responsible of an academic integrity violation can be required to meet with the Associate Dean of Academic Affairs and scheduled by the student within 10 business days from the final decision of the college.

 Satisfactory Academic Progress

 The following summary is intended to simplify and explain the rules and guidelines of the College of Allied Health Sciences’ Satisfactory Academic Progress Policy.
-Our advisors are prepared to assist you in gaining an understanding of these rules and guidelines and encourage you to make an appointment using the Starfish Scheduling System via Canopy should you need additional clarification or have questions.
+Our advisors are prepared to assist you in gaining an understanding of these rules and guidelines and encourage you to make an appointment using My Bearcat Network should you need additional clarification or have questions.
 Students will progress through the following stages:

 Definitions & Policies for On-Campus